-If you have an iPhone and use the cloud, whenever you take a picture your phone will automatically upload it to your cloud.
+When you take that sexy pic and your location services are on, the photos are encrypted with your location information - so any naughty photos can be traced back to your IP address (which is like the fingerprint of your phone).
+If you have an iPhone or an Android, whenever you take a picture your phone will automatically upload that photo to your cloud.
 This means that if any of your accounts linked to your cloud get hacked, someone has access to all of your photos - including your nudes.
-Choose to only upload selected photos to iCloud or better yet, don’t use iCloud at all and instead invest in an external hard-drive, on which you can store everything without fear of it being hacked as they are not connected to the internet.
+To solve this, you can only upload selected photos to the cloud or better yet, don’t use the cloud at all and instead invest in an external hard-drive, on which you can store everything without fear of being hacked since they’re not connected to the internet.

 Incognito mode is only more private because it doesn’t visually save your history when you browse - but this doesn’t mean that Google or other search engines don’t store information about what you search.
-Try using Tor instead for encrypted, private use.Use an app to store your nudes Apps like Photo Vault let you store your nudes in the app and removes them automatically from your photos feed on your phone, so you can scroll in front of others without fear of a saucy picture popping up unexpectedly.
+Try using the app Tor for totally encrypted, private use.
+Photo Vault will let you store your nudes in the app and removes them automatically from your photos feed on your phone, or you can set your sexy pics to private if you have an iPhone so you can scroll in front of others without fear of your nudes popping up unexpectedly.